 NOTE The cardboard DVD case in the back of this book includes both the DVD and a piece of thick paper.
-The paper lists the activation code for the practice exam associated with this book.
+The paper lists the digital product voucher code and instructions for accessing the eBook files and the practice exams associated with this book.
 Do not lose the activation code.